-The Process of Selling a House in Foreclosure in Missouri
+The Process of Selling a House in Foreclosure Missouri

 Now that it’s clear that you can avoid foreclosure by selling your house, you should focus your time and energy on the actual sale.
-Given that the process is similar to selling a typical property in Missouri, if you’ve sold a house before, this will be easier for you.
+Given that the process is similar to selling a typical Missouri property, if you’ve sold a house before, this will be easier for you.